eclipse-zenoh/zenoh-c/docs/concepts.rst

 The `zc_` prefix is specific to zenoh-c. zenoh-pico uses the `zp_` prefix for the same purpose.

-The `ze_` prefix identifies functions and types from the `zenoh-ext` Rust library, which are not part of the core Zenoh API and therefore are placed in a separate namespace.
+The `ze_` prefix identifies functions and types from the `zenoh-ext` Rust library that are not part of the core Zenoh API and therefore are placed in a separate namespace.